 This report pertains to City Council and standing committee meetings.
 Internal staff meetings will be dependent on the internal health and safety guidelines.
-Advisory Committees meetings will be reviewed at a later date, and their meeting rules will build upon learnings gained from City Council and standing committee meetings and internal guidelines and policies.
+Advisory committee meetings will be reviewed at a later date, and their meeting rules will build upon learnings gained from City Council and standing committee meetings and internal guidelines and policies.

 The proposed plan for hybrid meetings is contingent on internal health and safety controls and public health gathering guidelines.
 If there are changes made by Public Health Ontario, hybrid meetings will be adjusted accordingly to ensure participant safety, therefore the plan will be flexible and responsive.
-Modifications to the way meetings occur will be determined by the City Clerk and City Manager, in accordance with public health regulations, in consultation and advice from the internal Health and Safety group through Human Resources.
+Modifications to the way meetings occur will be determined by the City Clerk and City Manager, in accordance with public health regulations, in consultation and with advice from the internal Health and Safety group through Human Resources.

 Physical in-person participation of members of Council is optional.
 Staff are configuring the Council Chambers to be hybrid, to accommodate in-person and remote participation.
 Members of Council will have a choice as to whether to participate in person or remote (for each meeting).
 Work will be completed to ensure that all participants have an equitable and seamless meeting experience.
 The assumption is that elements of hybrid meetings will continue after the pandemic.
+There is no update on proxy voting provisions, or recommendations at this time.
+Staff will monitor other jurisdictions and keep Council apprised.